orbeon/orbeon-forms-doc/configuration/properties/form-runner-detail-page.md

 This property allows you to switch between the light and dark color schemes.

-_NOTE: This is work in progress.
-Modifications will be included in future releases.
-At the moment, Form Builder only supports the light mode._
+_NOTE: This is a work in progress, and enhancements will be included in future releases.
+At the moment, both Form Builder and the Landing page only support the light color scheme._

 For Form Runner Detail pages, use: